 Co-Founder and Co-Scientific Director, Breast Cancer Research Foundation

 Medical Director, Evelyn H. Lauder Breast Center at Memorial Sloan Kettering

 AMY ROBACH is the co-anchor of 20/20 and reports for Good Morning America and across ABC News platforms.
 Since joining ABC, Robach has traveled nationally and internationally to cover major news events.
-She reported on the terrorist attacks in Manchester and in Brussels, traveled to Iceland to report on the front lines of climate change, anchored Olympic coverage of the 2018 Winter Games, and climbed Mount Kilimanjaro for her five year cancerversary.
+She reported on the terrorist attacks in Manchester and in Brussels, traveled to Iceland to report on the front lines of climate change, anchored Olympic coverage of the 2018 Winter Games, and climbed Mount Kilimanjaro for her five-year cancerversary.
 Additionally, Robach has interviewed countless newsmakers and celebrities including Tonya Harding in a two-hour special, Gretchen Carlson on sexual harassment in the workplace, Monica Lewinsky’s first network interview in over a decade, and Cam Underwood’s first television interview after receiving a face transplant.
-Before joining ABC, Robach worked at NBC News from 2003–2012.
-She also worked as a correspondent for WTTG TV in Washington, DC and WCBD TV in Charleston.
+Before joining ABC, Robach worked at NBC News from 2003 to 2012.
+She also worked as a correspondent for WTTG TV in Washington, D.C., and WCBD TV in Charleston.